Corporate Responsibility

 SDG Explanation Results

 We aim to create good careers opportunities for our people.
-We also believe TMH can play a critical role for developing Myanmar economy.
+We also believe TMH can play a critical role in developing the Myanmar economy.

-• We, unfortunately, recorded one work-related accident; TMH spent 3.3 times more to cover increasing medical expenditures related to COVID-19.
+• We, unfortunately, recorded one work-related accident; TMH spent 125 times more to cover medical expenditures, especially related to that work-related accident.

-Building infrastructures which will fuel and facilitate the operations of our tenants is our core business.
+Building infrastructures that will fuel and facilitate the operations of our tenants is our core business.
+In short, we contribute to connecting Myanmar to the world and digitalising our economy.

-Building a sound and corruption-free society is a key to fuel Myanmar development.
+Building a sound and corruption-free society is key to fuelling Myanmar’s development.

 • A zero-tolerance approach to corruption.